What Are The Differences Between ABS, EBD, ESC, And BA In Cars?

 This system works, thanks to the ECU sensor which will detect emergency braking by the driver.
 For example, when the driver steps on the brake pedal deep enough, the ECU will detect that the car is in an emergency situation and therefore the braking power will be increased.
 The BA is available in cars that have been equipped with the ABS.

 The ESC or Electronic Stability Control is a feature that allows cars to be stable in preventing accidents.
 With ESC, sensors on the wheels can detect slippage and braking.
 If something strange is detected by the sensor, then the ESC system will re-adjust.
 For example, if the steering angle suddenly changes or if the tires are detected to lose traction when taking turns, then the ESC will reestablish the car.

 The four braking systems are deemed important to increase the safety of your driving experience, hence is useful in preventing accidents.
-For those of you who drive Wuling Cortex, you are very lucky since this MPV has been equipped with three out of the four braking systems mentioned above.
+For those of you who drive Wuling Cortez, you are very lucky since this MPV has been equipped with three out of the four braking systems mentioned above.
 Those are the ABS, EBD, and BA.
 Certainly, you will feel safe during your drive even if you catch yourself in emergency driving situations.
 Steering is more powerful when going through turns or steeping and damaged roads where you need to make sudden braking.